Skip to content

 --collect-concurrency 5 Max concurrent result collections

-Output Options
+Output

 Option Default Description

---save-results false Save results to JSON/CSV files
+--save-results false Save summary JSON/CSV to the output directory

 --results-dir results Base directory for results